What are Clinical Practice Guidelines?

 Canadian Diabetes Association

-In Canada, the Canadian Diabetes Association (CDA) produces Clinical Practice Guidelines that are updated every 5 years.
+In Canada, the Diabetes Canada produces Clinical Practice Guidelines that are updated every 5 years.
 This is done by a committee consisting of over 150 professional volunteers who review all the relevant evidence published on diabetes prevention and management.
 The data is then incorporated into the chapters to aid healthcare professionals in caring for Canadians living with diabetes or pre-diabetes.
-These guidelines are internationally recognized for quality, scientific rigour, and consistency.
+These guidelines are internationally recognized for quality, scientific rigor, and consistency.

-In the USA, the American Diabetes Assiociation (ADA) produces Clinical Practice Recommendations that are published in their journal Diabetes Care as position statements and are reviewed regularly.
+In the USA, the American Diabetes Association (ADA) produces Clinical Practice Recommendations that are published in their journal Diabetes Care as position statements and are reviewed regularly.